philsturgeon/phil.tech/source/2020-02-22-remote-working-climate.markdown

 Getting out of the daily grind and riding around all of Europe has given me a chance to think about a lot of things, mainly how [serious the climate crisis is](https://offset.earth/articles/climate-emergency/climate-change-by-bike).
 This motivated me to [fundraise planting a shitload of trees](https://offset.earth/philsturgeon), and strive to reduce my own carbon footprint as much as possible.
 All of this freedom, time to think, and ability to reduce my footprint was made possible thanks to [Stoplight](stoplight.io/) supporting remote work, and I'd like to talk about how you can do the same.

-## Commuting Sucks and Kills Us All
+## Commuting Sucks

-Commuting sucks, regardless of the transportation you choose.
-Car, train, bike, hoverboard; going to the same place every single day is uninteresting at best.
+Regardless of the transportation you choose: Car, train, bike, hoverboard; going to the same place every single day is uninteresting at best.

 ![](images/article_images/2020-02-22-remote-work-climate/car.png)